ImpactOperations/impact-operations-ai-toolkit/README.md

-# impact-operations-ai-toolkit
+# Impact Operations AI Toolkit

 Practical AI prompts and toolkits for not-for-profits, charities, and for purpose led organisations.
 Get more from your AI tools without needing to be technical.
 Built and maintained by Impact Operations.
-# Impact Operations AI Toolkit

-Open source AI prompts and toolkits for purpose driven organisations.
-Built in the open, shared freely, and shaped by the people doing the work.

 Because those doing the most good deserve the most flow.